Raflos10/Intuitive-GUI-for-Monogame/README.md

 # More about Grids
 To center something inside a grid, it's easiest right now to have two empty columns/rows set as "fill".
 This way they fill evenly on either side of the item.
 Grids can be added to grids, so you can make some fairly complex menus.

+# Demo
+In the demo you can right click to move the menu around, and use keys Q and E to rotate the menu to see how the UI items stay attached to the menu.